 After the birth of Ishmael, Abraham heard nothing from God for thirteen years.
 Abraham was content in that he thought he had the promised son.
 Then, God came to Abraham and told him that he didn’t have ‘the son’.

 Then came the day when God tested Abraham and asked him to offer his son as a burnt offering, Genesis 22:2.
-It is believed by many that Isaac was now over 20-years old.
+Many believe that Isaac was now over 20-years old.

 A Father’s Cup of Agony